 Accommodations are available upon request for people with disabilities on both Class Day and Commencement Day.
 Accommodation requests must be made through the Dean of Students Office for all Class Day and Commencement activities.

 Accommodations for Class Day and Commencement Day include:

 - Accommodations for Deaf and hard of hearing individuals

 - Sign language interpreters at both Commencement Day and Class Day

 Disability Grievance Process

-Protocol for Student Disability Grievances/Appeals at Local Level
+Protocol for Student Disability Review/Reconsideration at Local Level

 Harvard Law School makes every effort to provide equal access to its programs and courses by providing reasonable and appropriate accommodations.
-If you disagree with the approved accommodation or you have a concern involving discrimination on the basis of a disability, please provide a written statement of the concern, with supporting medical documentation to Sasha Tulgan, Director of Equal Opportunity and Title IX Program Officer, email@example.com.
+If you disagree with the approved accommodation or you have a concern involving discrimination on the basis of a disability, please provide a written statement of the concern, with supporting medical documentation.
+You can upload a document directly to the student portal through the “Documents” tab.
+Your concerns will be reviewed by the Director of Equal Opportunity.

-If the grievance cannot be resolved independently and promptly at the local level, you may appeal in writing at any time to the Director of University Disability Resources at firstname.lastname@example.org.
+If the matter cannot be resolved independently and promptly at the local level, you may submit a written grievance at any time to the Director of University Disability Resources at firstname.lastname@example.org.

-Information about the University grievance process is available at https://accessibility.harvard.edu/grievance-procedure.
+Information about the University disability grievance process is available at https://accessibility.harvard.edu/grievance-procedure.